 - a) SNMP has to be activated in the timeservers setup by setting up a RWCOMMUNITY - b) In the SNMP configuration the read-write-access needs to be activated - c) The timeserver-specific MIB files must be present on the clients, they have to be included in the SNMP setup of the client software a) and b) can be achieved by using the web interface or the shell access, please see the appropriate chapters in this manual.
-The mentioned MIB files can be found directly on the timeserver located at /usr/local/share/sn-mp/mibs.
+The mentioned MIB files can be found directly on the timeserver located at /usr/local/share/snmp/mibs.
 All files with names starting with "MBG-SNMP-" have to be copied onto the SNMP clients by using the timeservers ftp access (for example).
-You may also use the web interface, on the page "Local" you will find a button "Download MIB files".
+You may also use the web interface, on the page "Local - LANTIME Services" (V5) or "System - Services and Functions" (V6) you will find a button "Download MIB files".
 You will get a tar-archive if you are using the download button, which you have to unpack first.